Has Russia always played by its own rules?

 Evan Mawdsley was professor of international history at the University of Glasgow.
 His books include World War II: A New History (Cambridge University Press, 2009)

-This article was first published in the Issue 10 edition of BBC World Histories Magazine
+This article was first published in issue 10 edition of BBC World Histories Magazine in June 2018